 Established in 1975, ICI is a unique organisation that focuses on the role of the curator as a contextualising force for contemporary art, and one that develops infrastructure for contemporary artists and art discourse in different contexts throughout the world.
 ICI connects emerging and established curators, artists and art spaces into collaborative networks that are relevant regionally and inscribed within an international framework.

 Inspiring fresh ways of seeing and contextualising contemporary art, ICI provides access to the people and practices that are key to current developments in the field.
 Over the last 40 years, ICI exhibitions, publications, training programs and research initiatives for curators—as well as hundreds of free events for everyone—have taken place in 400 cities and 55 countries.
 ICI has supported over 1,000 curators, 2,600 artists, and worked with 550 art spaces.
-And there are currently over 360 alumni of the Curatorial Intensive, ICI’s professional development program, who are based in 64 countries and represent the future of the curatorial field.
+And there are currently over 360 alumni of the Curatorial Intensive, ICI’s professional development programme, who are based in 64 countries and represent the future of the curatorial field.

 For more information please visit www.curatorsintl.org